 - If you have been hating your anxiety and fighting it and no progress in the “war” is being made, ask yourself if it might be better to try looking at things a different way.

-- If you have tried medication after medication and none of it is helping, consider the idea that its time to step back, start at the beginning again and consider this from another angle.
+- If you have tried medication after medication and none of it is helping, consider opening your mind to the idea that its time to step back, start at the beginning again and consider this from another angle.

 Whatever your relationship with anxiety is, you should never feel trapped or “stuck” – not long term, anyway.

 Everybody has their relapses and their periods of time when they feel frustrated and nothing is getting better.
-However that should not be the “norm”.
-You should never feel hopeless or “beat down” day after day.
-You shouldn’t be living with the same symptoms long term without any improvement.
+However, I encourage you to not accept that as your “norm”.
+You should never feel hopeless or “beat down” day after day, month after month.
+You shouldn’t simply accept living with the same symptoms long term without any improvement and feel as though you will never have a “normal” life, like your friends have.
 Things shouldn’t be progressively getting worse as the months and weeks go by.
 You should never feel that things will never get better or that you have done all you can do.

 Those are all signs of a very toxic relationship, wouldn’t you say?

-Real anxiety recovery requires a healthy relationship between you and your anxiety – a relationship that gives your anxiety hope that you are getting stronger and healthier, and that gives YOU hope that you are getting stronger and healthier.
+Real anxiety recovery requires a healthy relationship between you and your anxiety – a relationship that gives your anxiety hope that you are getting stronger and healthier because ultimately that is all your anxiety wants, and that gives YOU hope that you are getting stronger and healthier.
 You guys are in this together.
 You both want the same thing.
 And you have to find something that works for both of you – in whatever way that is.

 Educate yourself.
 Read book after book on the topic of anxiety.
 Talk to a doctor.
 If you have already talked to a doctor and you still aren’t improving, talk to a different doctor if you can.
 Talk to other people with anxiety.
 Ask questions.
 Look for professional counseling if it is available to you.